+Asking us to pay our share of a bill you have received for covered medical services or drugs 2022 Evidence of Coverage for Essentials Rx 21 (HMO) Chapter 7.
 Asking us to pay our share of a bill you have received for covered medical services or drugs

-2022 Evidence of Coverage for Essentials Rx 36 (HMO) Chapter 7.
+Chapter 7.
 Asking us to pay our share of a bill you have received for covered medical services or drugs

-Chapter 7.
-Asking us to pay our share of a bill you have received for - covered medical services or drugs SECTION 4 Office Court of the Land of the court of the
+SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs163 Section 1.1 If you pay our plan's share of the cost of your covered services or drugs, or if you receive a bill, you can ask us for payment163 SECTION 2 How to ask us to pay you back or to pay a bill you have received165 Section 2.1 How and where to send us your request for payment165 SECTION 3 We will consider your request for payment and say yes or no166 Section 3.1 We check to see whether we should cover the service or drug and how much we owe166 Section 3.2 If we tell you that we will not pay for all or part of the medical care or drug, you can make an appeal167 SECTION 4 Other situations in which you should save your receipts and send copies to us167 Section 4.1 In some cases, you should send copies of your receipts to us to help us track your out-of-pocket drug costs167

-SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs165 Section 1.1 If you pay our plan's share of the cost of your covered services or drugs, or if you receive a bill, you can ask us for payment165 SECTION 2 How to ask us to pay you back or to pay a bill you have received167 Section 2.1 How and where to send us your request for payment167 SECTION 3 We will consider your request for payment and say yes or no168 Section 3.1 We check to see whether we should cover the service or drug and how much we owe168 Section 3.2 If we tell you that we will not pay for all or part of the medical care or drug, you can make an appeal169 SECTION 4 Other situations in which you should save your receipts and send copies to us169 Section 4.1 In some cases, you should send copies of your receipts to us to help us track your out-of-pocket drug costs169 or drugs, or if you receive a bill, you can ask us for payment
+SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs

-SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs Section 1.1 If you pay our plan's share of the cost of your covered services
+Section 1.1 If you pay our plan's share of the cost of your covered services or drugs, or if you receive a bill, you can ask us for payment